 Dates & Schedule

-- October 4, 2021 is the start of the final 2021 cohort.
+- March 28, 2022 is the start of the next cohort.
 Private team training can start on a mutually-agreeable date.
-Get on the early-access notification list if you want to be notified about future seminar dates.
+Get on the early-access notification list if you want to be notified about future public seminar dates.

 - Weeks 1-4: Learning Modules Released, 2 per week: each week, for the first 4 weeks, I will release (2) modules of curriculum inside the private Slack channel.
 You can access these pre-recorded videos and content on demand.
 I generally release the "assigned" modules on Thursday.

 - Weeks 1–4: Live Video Calls on Mondays @ 12pm ET & Thursdays @ 12pm ET: Monday Zoom calls are primarily for students to ask questions about the modules that were previously released.
 Thursday Zoom calls are open office hours.
 Calls are not recorded by default unless a participant requests this in advance because of a planned absence.
 Calls end by 2pm ET.

 - Weeks 5–10: Open Office Hours on Thursdays at 12pm ET: during these last 6 weeks, we only meet Thursdays (no Mondays).
 These sessions are primarily intended to address issues you encounter while applying what you learned in the modules.